rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/600-type-object-alignment.png`)"/>
 - Add vertical spacing symbols in between elements you want spaced, select all the elements you want to stack vertically, click __Tidy__, and change the vertical space to 0
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/700-tidy-spacing.png`)"/>
 - Elements that are locked in Sketch will not be selectable in the _Abstract Inspection Web-View_ canvas.
 This means elements that are layered underneath the locked elements will be selectable.
 Place a redline grid symbol over your entire page to communicate grid alignment.
-Lock this element in Sketch so that it is not selectable in _Abstract Inspection Web-View_ canvas.
+Lock this element in Sketch so that it is not selectable in _Abstract Inspection Web-View_ canvas
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/800-lock-layers.png`)"/>
 - Elements that are hidden in Sketch will not exist in the _Abstract Inspection Web-View_
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/900-layer-groups.png`)"/>
 - Group your document in sections in a top to bottom vertical stacking order.
-This makes the file more digestible in _Abstract Inspection Web-View_ layer list
+This makes the file more accessible in _Abstract Inspection Web-View_ layer list
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1000-invisible-object.png`)"/>
 - To unhide all redline symbols:
-  - In the lower-left corner of the layers panel (__Cmd+F__) type _“redlines”_ into the filter bar.
+  - In the lower-left corner of the layers panel (__Cmd+F__), type _“redlines”_ into the filter bar
   - Shift-select all the results in the layers list
-  - Manually __Cmd+Click__ to deselect all artboards in the layers list.
+  - Manually __Cmd+Click__ to deselect all artboards in the layers list
-  - Press __Cmd+Shift+H__ to hide and unhide.
+  - Press __Cmd+Shift+H__ to hide and unhide
 - Use color token Layer Styles to help your developers find the right token values
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1100-using-colors.png`)"/>
 - Use the rectangle symbol to mix __border__, __background__, __prominence__, and __radius__ token values
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1200-rectangle-symbol.png`)"/>
 - Use __Text Styles__ to communicate Cedar text token values
 <cdr-img alt="screenshot" :src="$withBase(`/getting-started-handoff/1300-use-text-styles.png`)"/>
 - To center text, just click __Center__ in Sketch.
-The Cedar toolkit does not provide the left, right, and centered variants of each text block
+The Cedar Toolkit does not provide the left, right, and centered variants of each text block